GabriM97/App-Command-and-Architecture-Challenge/README.md

-# TourRadar

-## Software Engineer Test Case
+# App Command and Architecture Challenge

-This test case consists of 2 parts:
+This project case consists of 2 parts:

 - [The architecture challenge](#the-architecture-challenge)
 - [The coding challenge](#the-coding-challenge)